 Semitone steps will be applied whether the LFOs go into audio rate because the tempo is increased due to changing the external clock tempo, the LFO Speed knob (global or channel), and/or LFO CV jack.
 Each LFO can be in audio rate mode or LFO rate mode independently of the other LFOs.

 The maximum frequency for audio range LFOs is about 3kHz, although significant aliasing begins around 500Hz.
-To achieve frequencies higher than 500Hz, you must
+To achieve frequencies higher than 500Hz, you must adjust both the global and channel LFO Speed.

 LFO Shapes